amethyst/amethyst/book/src/concepts/component.md

 ## Tags

 Components can also be used to "tag" entities.
-The usual way to do it is to create an empty struct, and implement `NullStorage` for it.
+The usual way to do it is to create an empty struct, and implement `Component` using `NullStorage` as the `Storage` type for it.
 Null storage means that it is not going to take memory space to store those components.

 You will learn how to use those tag components in the system chapter.